lclem/lia/src/index.md

 * [@plfa20.07] for showing that beautiful books can be written in Agda.
 A lot of the layout is inspired from [@plfa20.07].
 * The [Software Foundations](https://softwarefoundations.cis.upenn.edu/) book (in [Coq](https://coq.inria.fr/)).
-* The [Xena project](https://xenaproject.wordpress.com/) lead by Kevin Buzzard on teaching undergrauate mathematics with the [Lean](https://leanprover.github.io/) proof assistant.
+* The [Xena project](https://xenaproject.wordpress.com/) lead by Kevin Buzzard on teaching undergraduate mathematics with the [Lean](https://leanprover.github.io/) proof assistant.

 A nice quote about the spirit of formalisation:
 Simon (1956) wrote to Russell in late 1956 and described the work of the LT (Logic Theorist).